-- This was a plot point in John Carpenter's In the Mouth of Madness, where the Mad Artist Sutter Cane literally writes the protagonist's partner Linda Styles out of existence so that only he can remember her.
-That's assuming of course he's not just crazy.
+- This was a plot point in John Carpenter's In the Mouth of Madness, where the Mad Artist Sutter Cane writes the protagonist's partner Linda Styles out of existence so that only he can remember her.
+That's assuming he's not just crazy.

 - Happened to Anton Vanko in Iron Man 2, which was why Tony didn't know about his involvement in the creation of the Arc Reactor.